JakubOchnik/fifo-queue/README.md

 * Overloaded subscript [] operator (modifying values of a particular queue element)
 ## Functions
 ```
-queue.pop() // returns the oldest queue element (and removes it from a queue)
+int queue.pop() // returns the oldest queue element (and removes it from a queue)
-queue.push(number) // pushes a number to the beginning of a queue
+void queue.push(int number) // pushes a number to the beginning of a queue
-queue.size() // returns a number of queue elements
+int queue.size() // returns a number of queue elements
 ```